A new economic model is taking shape

 Monetization: The Publisher-AI Deal Economy

 The data has produced a market.
 Since the first publisher-AI deal in July 2023, a licensing economy has grown from a handful of bilateral experiments into 50+ documented agreements across OpenAI, Google, Perplexity, Microsoft, Meta, Amazon, Mistral, and Prorata — spanning wire services, national newspapers, magazines, specialist publishers, and collective licensing pools.
-The market is moving quickly, and the commercial models that will define it are being shaped right now.
+Deal velocity slowed measurably in Q1 2026.
+After a flurry of announcements in 2024 and early 2025, the first quarter of 2026 saw fewer new signings — not because demand cooled, but because the easy deals are done.
+Publishers are now negotiating harder, demanding attribution guarantees, usage audits, and exit clauses.
+The market is shifting from land-grab to terms.

 "We are very happy with either model — both can be viable as long as our content is respected and paid for."

-Every confirmed publisher-AI content licensing deal, aggregated by AI platform.
+A summary of confirmed publisher-AI content licensing deals, aggregated by AI platform.
 Covers training data licences, RAG/retrieval integrations, revenue-share programs, and platform-specific content marketplaces.
+This is not an exhaustive list — deal terms are often undisclosed, and new agreements are announced regularly.

 Sources: Press Gazette, Digiday, BuzzStream, company announcements.
 2023–March 2026.